aergoio/aergo-identity/doc/did-method-spec.md

 These functions will trigger the respective AERGO events which are used to build the DID Document.

-## Reference Implementations

-The code at [https://github.com/uport-project/ethr-did-resolver](<>) is intended to present a reference implementation of this DID method.

 ## References

  **[1]** AERGO: <https://www.aergo.io>